openSUSE/news-o-o/_posts/2009-06-18-opensuse-factory-is-now-open.markdown

 ---
 author: News Team
+comments: true
 date: 2009-06-18 20:02:08+00:00
 layout: post
 link: https://news.opensuse.org/2009/06/18/opensuse-factory-is-now-open/
+slug: opensuse-factory-is-now-open
-title: "openSUSE Factory is Now Open"
+title: openSUSE Factory is Now Open
+wordpress_id: 1814
 categories:
 - Distribution
 ---

 openSUSE development is now even _more_ open than before.
 Factory development is changing, and we're making it easier for contributors to take responsibility for packages and to contribute directly to openSUSE.
 This means contributors will be able to be directly responsible for packages, without having to go through a Novell employee to make changes.

 Factory development is being split into devel projects organized by topic areas, such as KDE, GNOME, Education, Java, and so on.
 Devel projects are responsible for sets of packages and will be able to organize themselves rather than following a top-down model of management.